agile6v/awesome-nginx/README.md

 * [ngx_http_avatars_gen_module](https://github.com/dizballanze/ngx_http_avatars_gen_module) - Nginx module for on-the-fly generating of avatars based on user initials.
 * [ngx_http_proxy_connect_module](https://github.com/chobits/ngx_http_proxy_connect_module) - A forward proxy module for CONNECT request handling
 * [modjpeg-nginx](https://github.com/ioppermann/modjpeg-nginx) - Filter module for adding overlays and logos to JPEGs on-the-fly without degrading the quality of the image.
+* [nginx-c-function](https://github.com/Taymindis/nginx-c-function) - It is a NGINX module that allow you to link your .so(c/c++) application in server context and call the function of .so application in location directive.
+* [ngx_lfqueue](https://github.com/Taymindis/ngx_lfqueue) - a lock free queue(enq/deq) container running on nginx share memory and it enqueue/dequeue the messages across multiple threads and multiple workers without any locking.
+* [ngx_lfstack](https://github.com/Taymindis/ngx_lfstack) - a lock free stack(push/pop) container running on nginx share memory and it push/pop the messages across multiple threads and multiple workers without any locking.
+* [ngx-stomp](https://github.com/Taymindis/ngx-stomp) - A STOMP upstream module on nginx, STOMP is the Simple (or Streaming) Text Orientated Messaging Protocol.
+* [nginx-elastic-client](https://github.com/Taymindis/nginx-elastic-client) - To structure your elastic client command in your nginx proxy for multiple elasticsearch server.

 ### Lua Modules